Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Sources.md

 ![Webcampak Source](images/desktop.configuration.sources.capture.source.en.png)

-Those settings are used when pictures are coming from another webcampak source (chained sources).
+Those settings are used when pictures are coming from another Webcampak source (chained sources).

 The following configuration settings are available in this section:

 * __Select capture mode__: Two mode are available "Get" or "Receive".
 If "Get", the source will actually try to capture the latest picture from the other source, this mode can only be used for local sources.
-If "Receive", the source will process pictures uploaded to its /tmp/ directory, this mode is usually used when remote webcampak are sending their pictures.
+If "Receive", the source will process pictures uploaded to its /tmp/ directory, this mode is usually used when remote Webcampak are sending their pictures.
 * __Select source to get from__: Source to get the picture from if "Get" is selected in "Select capture mode".

 #### Configuration of IP Camera (FTP) / Webcampak